Security in international research and innovation collaboration (URIS guidelines)

 Onboarding of new hires

 It’s important that new employees are made aware that a focus on research security and complying with the URIS guidelines are part of their responsibility as university employees.
-AU’s guidance on onboarding has been updated to reflect the URIS guidelines.
 The following points are particularly important:

 Read more about onboarding at AU.